Looking for the best social media marketing examples you can copy for your own business?

 How to Add Twitter Feed to Your Website

-After installing the plugin, we searched for the tweets with the term “seedprod” and added them in our feed.
+After installing the plugin, we searched for the tweets with the term “Seedprod” and added them to our feed.
 In just under 5 minutes, we were able to recreate SeedProd’s testimonial page below:

 7. Casper’s Sleep Channel